Richard Simon (priest): Works

-Most of what Simon wrote in biblical criticism was not really new, given the work of previous critics such as Louis Cappel, Johannes Morinus, and others.
+Most of what Simon wrote in biblical criticism was not new, given the work of previous critics such as Louis Cappel, Johannes Morinus, and others.
 The Jesuit tradition of biblical criticism starting with Alfonso Salmeron had paved the way for his approach.

 Old Testament

 The Histoire critique du Vieux Testament (1678) consists of three books.
 The first deals with the text of the Hebrew Bible and the changes which it has undergone, and the authorship of the Mosaic writings and of other books of the Bible.
 It presents Simon's theory of the existence during early Jewish history of recorders or annalists of the events of each period, whose writings were preserved in the public archives.
 The second book gives an account of the main translations, ancient and modern, of the Old Testament.
 The third discusses biblical commentators.
 The book had a complicated early development.
 It appeared, with Simon's name on the title page, in the year 1685, from the press of Reinier Leers in Rotterdam.
 This Dutch edition, in fact the second, superseded the suppressed French first edition, but differed from it in a number of ways.
 Simon had hoped to overcome the opposition of Bossuet by making changes; these negotiations with Bossuet lasted a considerable time, but finally broke down.

 The original French printer of the book, in order to promote sales, had the titles of the chapters printed separately and circulated.
-These had come into the hands of the Port Royalists, who had undertaken a translation into French of the Prolegomena to Brian Walton's Polyglott.
+These had come into the hands of the Port-Royalists, who had undertaken a translation into French of the Prolegomena to Brian Walton's Polyglott.
 To counteract this, Simon announced his intention of publishing an annotated edition of the Prolegomena, and added to the Histoire critique a translation of the last four chapters of that work, not part of his original plan.
 Simon's announcement prevented the appearance of the projected translation.